 Some characters need a shortcut with Alt, e.g. to type ’ (apostrophe), press Alt + ' or Alt + 4.

 If your keyboard layout is not US/UK English, you may have to use alternative keyboard shortcuts for some letters, e.g. Alt + U for ю.
 Stop the mouse over each button to learn its keyboard shortcut(s).

 You can select text and press Ctrl + C to copy it to your document.
 In your target document, press Ctrl + V, or, if you want to paste the text without formatting, try Ctrl + Shift + V. Press Alt + Enter to turn the Ukrainian layout on and off.

-This online Ukrainian keyboard is adapted from the Russian AATSEEL “phonetic” keyboard layout, which tries to match Cyrillic letters to QWERTY keys based on sound – for example, п (which sounds like p) is typed by pressing P. Computer keyboards in Ukraine use a different layout.
+This online Ukrainian keyboard is adapted from our Russian keyboard, which implements the “phonetic” keyboard layout.
+This layout tries to match Cyrillic letters to QWERTY keys based on sound – for example, п (which sounds like p) is typed by pressing P. This makes it easy to learn for people used to QWERTY or QWERTZ keyboards.
+Computer keyboards in Ukraine use a different layout.

 The phonetic layout is designed for US-English QWERTY keyboards.
 It also works (in most browsers) on QWERTZ keyboards.
 It is not compatible with AZERTY keyboards.